-Workplace Harassment
+Workplace Harassment and Sexual Harassment

 Workplace harassment is a form of discrimination that will not be tolerated or condoned.
-It includes harassment based on those prohibited grounds as set out in the Ontario Human Rights Code: race, color, ancestry, citizenship, ethnic origin or place of origin, creed, religion, age, sexual orientation, family, marital or same-sex partnership status, disability or perceived disability and a record of offences for which a pardon has been granted under the Criminal Records Act and has not been revoked.
+It includes harassment based on those prohibited grounds as set out in the Ontario Human Rights Code: race, ancestry, place of origin, colour, ethnic origin, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status or disability and a record of offences for which a pardon has been granted under the Criminal Records Act and has not been revoked.

-For purposes of this policy, harassment is engaging in a course of improper comment or conduct that the individual knew or ought reasonably to have known, would cause offense or harm.
-Complaints of harassment based on Human
+For purposes of this policy, workplace harassment is engaging in a course of improper comment or conduct that the individual knew or ought reasonably to have known, would cause offense or harm.